Cincinnati-Design-LAB/architour/src/content/buildings/kenton-county-justice-center.md

 architect: KZF Design
 contractor: Corporex
 original_function: County courthouse
-significance: >-
+---

 The design/build approach to this government building was unique at the time and simplified the process of building the new courthouse for Kenton County.
----